 Milk thistle is a homeowners nightmare being a common weed that grows abundantly in Europe.
 Little do they know that this very weed they are eradicating from their lawns is one of the keys to maintaining a healthy and disease-free life!

 While it has many different benefits, milk thistle is primarily known for supporting the liver and a detoxifier.
 Milk thistle has shown to decrease or even reverse the damage done to it by prescription medications, antibiotics, pollution, and heavy metals.
 It helps rebuild liver cells while removing toxins from the body.
 Milk thistle is effective in naturally reversing the harmful effects of alcohol consumption, food pesticides, heavy metals in our water supply and pollution in the air that we breathe.

 Milk thistle seeds are a high source of the antioxidant flavonoid called Silymarin.
 Silymarin is the main flavonoid that gives milk thistle its life-saving abilities.

 So now the trick was to find which supplement to use.
-It didn’t take long as I searched Amazon.com for the highest rated milk thistle product from a reputable company, and Jarrows Milk Thistle extract is what I choose.
+It didn’t take long as I searched Amazon.com for the highest rated milk thistle product from a reputable company and Jarrows Milk Thistle extract is what I choose.
 I also sell Organic Milk Thistle Root in vegan pills on my website here.
 I didn’t take the recommended dosage, but I took double the recommended amount.
 Believe it or not on the 3rd day my ankle swelling disappeared.
 My energy started to come back by the end of the week and I just started to feel a sense of well being.
 After a month of taking the milk thistle I tried taking Iron, copper and transdermal magnesium, thankfully I was now no longer experiencing the horrible symptoms I used to when taking these supplements.
 I also started to notice the hard to go fat starting to melt off, especially around the waist.

 Being freed from all of those liver toxicity symptoms feels great.
 I was so accustomed to not feeling well because of the liver toxicity, that it took me a short while of adjustment to become accustomed to feeling healthy and great.